mobileka/laravel-engine/README.md

 $ php artisan migrate
 ```

-... and add a route to handle an access to an administration interface:
+... and add a route to handle the access to the administration interface:

 ```
 Route::get('admin', array('as' => 'admin_home', 'uses' => 'users::admin.default@index'));